gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 layer_out = QgsVectorLayer("Point?crs=EPSG:4326&field=address:string&field=license:string",
                            "Nominatim Reverse Geocoding",
                            "memory")
 ```

 As you can see, you already defined two fields in the URI: `address` and `license` (both `string` type).
-Now, we just have to create a feature and add it to this layer:
+Now, we just have to create a feature and add it to the new layer:

 ```python
 # if result: